cscart/docs/en/user_guide/look_and_feel/changing_attributes/change_time_and_date.rst

 General Information
 ===================

 A time zone is a standard of time for a specific region on the globe.
 The standard is used for legal, commercial, and social purposes.
-In CS-Cart a time zone helps customers to orientate in a store and to follow special events like sales, giveaways, etc.
+In CS-Cart a time zone helps customers to navigate through a store and to follow special events like sales, giveaways, etc.

 A datetime panel tracks time and date of events in a store.
 It is used in many different places, for example: